jsenaribeiro/reactful/web/doc/review/styler.md

 export default const Hello = () => <h1>Hello World!</h1>
 ```

-In global CSS is also possible achive component-scope CSS using component name as className CSS.
-Reactive transform all component name as className CSS for its children.
+In global CSS is also possible achive component-scope CSS using component name as className CSS. reactful transform all component name as className CSS for its children.

 <aside cols='2'>